-Under the guidance of our experienced jewelers, this is how you will fashion completely unique rings for each other with your own hands.
+Under the guidance of our experienced jewelers, this is how you will fashion completely unique wedding rings for each other or a special engagement ring with your own hands.

 The process for each of our three main metal groups (Gold, Platinum and Silver) is the same.